Dandyson24/breast_cancer_prediction-/README.md

 # Breast Cancer Prediction
+# Breast Cancer Prediction

 ## Overview
+Breast cancer is one of the most common cancers affecting women worldwide and is a leading cause of cancer-related deaths.
+Early detection significantly improves survival rates, making accurate predictive models crucial for timely diagnosis and treatment.

+## Background & Epidemiology
+- Breast cancer accounts for **approximately 25% of all cancers among women globally**.
+- According to the WHO, **over 2 million new cases** are diagnosed each year, with higher mortality in low- and middle-income countries due to late detection.
+- Risk factors include age, family history, genetic mutations (e.g., BRCA1/2), hormonal factors, lifestyle, and environmental exposures.

+## Problem Statement
+Early detection of breast cancer is critical but challenging due to subtle differences in tumor characteristics.
+Machine learning offers a powerful approach to analyze complex datasets and accurately classify tumors as benign or malignant, enabling clinicians to prioritize patients for further testing and treatment.

 This project focuses on predicting breast cancer malignancy (benign vs. malignant) using machine learning.
 The goal was to evaluate multiple models and identify the best-performing algorithm for accurate predictions.

 ## Dataset